OurMachinery/themachinery-books/the_machinery_book/src/the_truth/README.md

 The object/properties model gives us us *forward and backward compatibility* and allows us to implement operations such as *cloning* without knowing any details about the data.
 We can also represent modifications to the data in a uniform way `(object, property, old-value, new-value)` for undo/redo and collaboration.

 The model is **memory-based** rather than disk-based.
 I.e. the in-memory representation of the data is considered *authoritative.* Read/write access to the data is provided by a thread-safe API.
-If two systems want to co-operate, they do so by talking to the same in-memory model, not by sharing files on disk.
+If two systems want to cooperate, they do so by talking to the same in-memory model, not by sharing files on disk.
 Of course, we still need to save data out disk at some point for persistence, but this is just a “backup” of the memory model and we might use different disk formats for different purposes (i.e. a git-friendly representation for collaborative work vs single binary for solo projects).

 Since we have a memory-based model which supports cloning and change tracking, copy/paste and undo can be defined in terms of the data model.
 Real-time collaboration is also supported, by serializing modifications and transmitting them over the network.
 Since the runtime has equal access to the data model, modifying the data from within a VR session is also possible.